lalit1029/applications/README.md

 # applications
 This repository hosts software applications in Security/Web applications/Network technologies.
+Application are intented for good use.
+Please do not use this code for any malicious purpose.

 -----------------------------------